faqeel/covid-dashboard/README.md

 **2. Install The Application's Dependencies**

-Run the following command to install the application's dependencies:
+Run the following commands to install the application's dependencies:

 ```sh
 docker run --rm \